 Modify the 3rd paragraph of Section 10.40.11.2.1 as follows:

 An EDMG AP or EDMG PCP may use the EDMG Extended Schedule element to allocate an SP or a CBAP over channels with different bandwidths.
-When allocations over different channels overlap in time, the source AID and destination AID of such allocations shall be different from each other both.
+For partially or fully simultaneous allocations, both the source AID and the destination AID of each allocation shall be different from both the source AID and destination AID of every other overlapping allocation.
 Channels used for such allocations shall be included in the EDMG Operation element transmitted by the AP or PCP.
 An allocation and channel access within the allocation follow the following rules:

 Straw Poll: